Yeeldx/yeeldbox-devdocs/docs/developers/v2/hacking-with-yearn.md

 # Strategy Development

-AYeeldx Strategy is a set of smart contracts that implement different farming strategies that utilize the deposited assets to generate the best yields for users.
+A Yeeldx Strategy is a set of smart contracts that implement different farming strategies that utilize the deposited assets to generate the best yields for users.

 The implementation of the strategies basically moves assets from one farming application to another one with higher interest.
 This will be mostly be done automatically , which automatically monitors and tracks the best farming applications with high yield and low risks.

-Rewards/profits generated by strategies are regularly updated, harvested, swapped for the original vault asset, and deposited again for compound farming.
-Each vault has a unique strategy and the strategy will be improved constantly based on the observations of our AI-based monitoring engines.
+Rewards/profits generated by strategies are regularly updated, harvested, swapped for the original YeeldBox asset, and deposited again for compound farming.
+Each YeeldBox has a unique strategy and the strategy will be improved constantly based on the observations of our AI-based monitoring engines.

 By having a strategy, users only need to deposit single assets and let the strategies generate profits from the funds.
 Yeeldx automates the whole compounding process, making it as close to optimal as possible.